pingcap/tidb/docs/design/2020-06-01-global-kill.md

 #### 3. serverId
-`serverId` is allocated to each TiDB instance on startup by PD, begin with 1.
+`serverId` is allocated to each TiDB instance on startup by PD, begin with 1, to insure that high 32 bits of `connId` should always be non-zero, and make it possible to detect truncation.

-On single TiDB instance without PD, a `serverId` of `0` is allocated.
+On single TiDB instance without PD, a `serverId` of `0` is assigned.

 When `serverId == 0`, we deal with `KILL x` as in [early versions](https://pingcap.com/docs/stable/sql-statements/sql-statement-kill/).

+Integer overflow is ignored at this stage, as `serverId` should be long enough.

 #### 4. local connId
 `local connId` is allocated by each TiDB instance on establishing connections.

+Integer overflow is ignored at this stage, as `local connId` should be long enouth.

 #### 5. global kill
 On processing `KILL x` command, first extract `serverId` from `x`.
 Then if `serverId` aims to a remote TiDB instance, get address from cluster info, and redirect the command to it by "MySQL API", along with the original user authentication.